Mutoxicated/HYPER/devlog.md

 The player wont be bound to it because there is a very important class called Magicka that depends completely on bacteria as its base.
 I don't want this base to be very limited very quickly, so I decided for the player to not be limited to this.

 Anyway this is all for now!
 Cya.

+## Day 100 thru 113

+Been 2 weeks since I updated.
+Progress is going slow but I'm really close to finishing the bacterias.
+I was making the parry system these past few days and had to integrate that with everything else, which was kind of messy but things are looking good.
+It will take another week to get all bacteria effects and reactions done, which I'm kinda excited about.
+Now apart from implementing the bacteria effects, it's also about implementing the proper things to make these effects possible.
+For example, there is gonna be a bacteria called Betray.
+This bacteria makes you target enemies instead of the player.
+This required a neat implementation of an proximity-variable enemy detection function that is still not completely finished.
+This also required some additions to the basic scripts of LookToPlayer and GoToPlayer (now called LookTo and GoTo).
+Now what the bacteria will do is it will modify a variable in the component of the entity called "Stats" (through the StatModifier component of the bacteria), which decides what it will look to and/or go to.

+Anyway yeah after the bacteria reactions and effects are done, I will adjust the movement, add another movement/attacking mechanic (won't say what it is :>) and then actually start implementing the passive item pool, enemies, and all that stuff that I have pushed back.

+Also sound effects.......
+Idk how to make them but I will try to do some things with audacity.

+Some new additions to the bacteria list!

+* Tasty (invader: upon death has a chance to give the killer a bad bacteria, ally: spreads its invader counterpart to entities it hits)
+* Corrupt (invader: upon death has a chance to give the killer a bad bacteria, ally: spreads its invader counterpart to entities it hits)

+Will be interesting to tie those into the gameplay.